Hanover Plant Removal Services

 Utility Coordination & Infrastructure Protection for Safe Plant Removal Operations

-Before any excavation or root removal in Hanover, Dig Safe (811) notification is mandatory at least 48 hours in advance (72 hours recommended).
-Utilities—electric, gas, water, sewer, telecom—are marked and must be respected, with hand-digging required within 18 inches of markings.
-Overhead power lines require a 10-foot minimum clearance, and a qualified spotter for equipment near lines.
-Specialized techniques, such as selective root pruning and mechanical barriers, protect infrastructure.
-Coordination with utility companies and the Hanover Building and Inspectional Services is required for work near municipal assets, and all work must be documented with date-stamped photos.
-Final inspection ensures restoration and utility protection standards are met.
+Before any excavation or root removal, Dig Safe (811) notification is mandatory at least 48 hours (preferably 72 hours) in advance.
+Utilities (electric, gas, water, sewer, telecom) are marked and must be respected—hand-digging is required within 18 inches of markings.
+Overhead power lines require a 10-foot minimum clearance for equipment.
+Specialized techniques, such as selective root pruning and shallow stump grinding (12-18 inches near utilities), protect infrastructure.
+Emergency protocols are in place for accidental utility strikes, including immediate work stoppage and notification of authorities.
+Coordination with the Hanover Building and Inspectional Services ensures compliance for work affecting municipal infrastructure:

 What Neighborhoods Do We Serve Throughout Hanover, MA?

-Hanover’s neighborhoods each present unique plant community and infrastructure characteristics.
+Hanover’s neighborhoods each present unique plant community and environmental characteristics.
 Historic Four Corners features mature oak and maple canopies, with moderate invasive pressure (bittersweet, buckthorn) and proximity to wetlands requiring Conservation Commission permits.
-Forge Pond and West Hanover have a mix of native and ornamental species, with some Zone II wellhead protection areas and higher utility density.
-South Hanover’s newer developments show young plantings and lower invasive density, but require careful equipment access due to narrow streets.
-North Hanover, near the Indian Head River, includes sensitive riparian buffers and rare species habitat, demanding strict environmental compliance.
-Center Hanover’s Historic District enforces aesthetic and species requirements, while Walnut Hill and Assinippi offer restoration opportunities for pollinator gardens and woodland understory.
-Across all neighborhoods, collaboration with HOAs, land trusts, and MA Audubon supports native habitat enhancement and community standards.
+Forge Pond and West Hanover have a mix of native and ornamental species, with some heavy knotweed infestations near water bodies and Zone II wellhead protection areas.
+South Hanover’s newer developments show young plantings and lower invasive density, but require careful utility coordination due to underground infrastructure.
+North Hanover’s woodland edges offer restoration opportunities for pollinator gardens and wildlife corridors, often in partnership with MA Audubon.
+Across all neighborhoods, community standards—HOA guidelines, historic district requirements, and property value considerations—shape plant removal and restoration planning, with a focus on native habitat enhancement and green infrastructure integration.

 Hanover Municipal Ordinances for Plant Removal Equipment Operation & Commercial Service Standards